Global Nursing Leadership Institute™ (GNLI)

 - Improved ability to identify, understand and work with stakeholders within and beyond the nursing profession

-- Greater awareness of the competencies needed to negotiate with fellow executives, government officials, international and nongovernmental organizations and other policy stakeholders
+- Greater awareness of the competencies needed to negotiate with policy stakeholders

-- Enhanced ability to create clear policy messages that appeal to politicians, policy-makers and the public
+- Stronger competence in strategic communications, with policy messages that appeal to politicians, policy-makers and the public